A135Y/my-recipe/README.md

 React: A JavaScript library for building user interfaces Node.js: A JavaScript runtime for building server-side applications
 Express: A web framework for Node.js
-PostgreSQL: A relational database management system
+SQLite3: A relational database management system
 Azure: A cloud computing platform for hosting and deploying web applications
 TensorFlow: An open-source machine learning framework
 Python: A programming language for data analysis and machine learning Getting Started
 Prerequisites
 Node.js
-PostgreSQL
+SQLite3
 Azure account
 Python 3.x
 TensorFlow